xxl4tomxu98/NASA-Jet-Engine-Maintenance/README.md

 ## Models for Predictive Maintenance

-- Exponential Degradation model for RUL Prediction
+- Linear, Piecewise-Linear, Exponential Degradation model for RUL Prediction
 - Similarity-based model for RUL Prediction
 - LSTM model for RUL Prediction
 - LSTM model for binary and multiclass classification